vasily-chertkov/map-access/README.md

 # map-access

-Test access to map using mutex of dedicated routine with channels
+Test access to map using mutex vs using dedicated routine with channels.

 Clone repo: